[You should meet together]

 Last year’s motivation was taken from a Joshua Micah song called “Who Says?”
 One of the lines that really spoke to me was this line: “Who says you’ll never feel alone in the crowd?”

 At times, I have felt alone in the crowd whether it was because I felt that I didn’t share the same thoughts or heart as others or because I can simply be quite introverted.
-This just means that quite a bit of the time I naturally prefer to listen and think.
+This just means that I naturally prefer to listen and think.
 In other words, most people know me to be on the quiet side.
 My closest friends, however, know that I can also be a jabber pot when the mood strikes.
 While I’ve come to accept my layers, I also feel that it’s not such a bad thing to challenge my comfort zone.

 It’s okay to feel alone in the crowd.
 Depending on the crowd, sometimes this is even a good thing.
 However, being a part of a crowd (particularly having your own close knit community that you can depend on) has its benefits.
 If you’re wondering how “Where’s Waddles?” fits into this post you’re about to find out!